We have spent months in València over the past 2½ years and this city continues to surprise and delight us.Continue reading “Visiting València”

 We initially did not understand that there are two separate sites promoting Valencia’s historical silk industry.
 One is the The Lonja de la Seda, or Silk Exchange, used as the center for commerce in the silk trade, the second is the Silk Museum.

 This week we visited the Lladro Boutique and Factory.
 Wow!
-Their figurines are just simply beautiful.
-We also walked another 25 miles or so trying to catch the last few sites of Valencia before we head off on new adventures.
-With our anniversary coming up (special plans), a trip to Bordeaux, France and then more…
+Their figurines are simply beautiful.
+We walked another 25 miles or so trying to catch the last few sites of Valencia before we head off on new adventures.
+With our anniversary coming up (special plans), a trip to Bordeaux, France and then more cities in Spain, we will surely have more new adventures to share.

 Today’s blog is proof that our calendar has been full of an eclectic variety of activities and there is even more fun on the horizon.
 This week we managed to ‘see‘ art and ‘be‘ art all in the same week!
 Hooray for us!